-WARNING V-365-1-1 This host is not entitled to run Veritas Storage Foundation/Veritas Cluster Server.As set forth in the End User License Agreement (EULA) you must complete one of the two options set forth below.
-To comply with this condition of the EULA and stop logging of this message, you have <nn> days to either: - make this host managed by a Management Server (see http://go.symantec.com/sfhakeyless for details and free download),
+WARNING V-365-1-1 This host is not entitled to run Symantec Storage Foundation/Symantec Cluster Server.As set forth in the End User License Agreement (EULA) you must complete one of the two options set forth below.
+To comply with this condition of the EULA and stop logging of this message, you have <nn> days to either:

-- add a valid license key matching the functionality in use on this host using the command 'vxlicinst'
+- make this host managed by a Management Server (see http://go.symantec.com/sfhakeyless for details and free download), or - add a valid license key matching the functionality in use on this host using the command 'vxlicinst' and validate using the command 'vxkeyless set NONE'.